fiddyschmitt/SimpleKVM/README.md

 3. Paste a shortcut to `SimpleKVM.exe` into that folder
 4. Open the properties for the shortcut, and select Run: Minimized

-## Todo
-As the program uses .NET 5, it can be run on Windows, Linux and Mac.
-However it only works on Windows at the moment.
-Contributions welcome :)

 ## License

 ```